marshallward/f90nml/docs/source/index.rst

 * String

-Strings acts as a fallback type.
+Strings act as a fallback type.
 If a value cannot be matched to any other value, then it is interpreted as a string.

 In order to get the best results from ``f90nml``, it is best to follow these